 - Interestingly, our annual membership to the Bronx Zoo (another non-profit in the entertainment space) showed up as “leisure activities.”

 - Martha & Marley Spoon (a meal kit service my family receives once a month) was coded as grocery shopping by my Capital One Quicksilver Cash Rewards Credit Card.
-Realizing this, I should put future orders on my Blue Cash Everyday® Card from American Express, which provides 3 percent back on groceries, rather than the Quicksilver (1.5 percent on everything).
-It’s not a loss in the near term, however, because I’ve already hit the annual $6,000 maximum on the Blue Cash Everyday’s grocery category.
+Realizing this, I should put future orders on my Blue Cash Everyday® Card from American Express, which provides 3 percent back on U.S. supermarket purchases (up to $6,000 in purchases per year, then 1 percent), rather than the Quicksilver (1.5 percent on everything).
+It’s not a loss in the near term, however, because I’ve already hit the annual $6,000 maximum on the Blue Cash Everyday’s U.S. supermarket category.

 - Two other unexpected “grocery” locations were a local pumpkin patch and a restaurant in town.

 - I signed up for an Amex Offer (spend $40 or more at Etsy and get $10 back), but I didn’t get the credit because the transaction was logged as a PayPal merchant charge instead of Etsy itself.

 See related: 6 tips to get started with credit card rewards

 These missed rewards opportunities might be an important cautionary tale for you, particularly if you’re buying expensive items.
 This topic is also very important if you have the Capital One Savor Cash Rewards Credit Card or are thinking of applying for it.
 That card’s 4 percent entertainment bonus is both compelling and confusing.